JANAGESH/Medical_ChatBot/README.md

 *   **Engineering Choice**: Configure Nginx with `resolver [fd12::10] ipv6=on valid=1s;` and route to a variable `$backend_service` pointing to `medicalchatbot.railway.internal`.
 *   **Rationale**: By default, Nginx tries to resolve all `proxy_pass` addresses at startup.
 If the backend container is offline or rebuilding during Nginx's boot, Nginx throws a fatal `host not found in upstream` error and crashes.
 Using a variable forces Nginx to defer DNS resolution until runtime.
 *   **Trade-off**: Requires minor resolver config updates, but prevents boot order dependency crashes between frontend and backend services during deployment.

+### 4. Disabled Unused AWS GitHub Actions Pipeline
+*   **Engineering Choice**: Renamed the `.github/workflows` directory to `.github/workflows_disabled/`.
+*   **Rationale**: The repository contains a legacy CI/CD action configured to build Docker images and push them to Amazon ECR, then deploy them on a self-hosted EC2 runner.
+Without AWS secrets configured in the repository, this workflow fails on every push.
+Disabling it by renaming the folder stops failing GitHub checks and keeps the commit status green and professional, while preserving the configuration for future reference.
+*   **Trade-off**: The pipeline will not trigger automatically on commits, but since deployments are managed automatically via Railway's native GitHub connection, this has zero impact on the production application.

 ---